jhapankaj4u/jest-document/README.md

 - **User Service**: Manages role assignment.
 Admin can only do role management
 - **Document Service**: Manages CURD opertation for Document.
 - **PostgreSql**: Sql Database for storing the data.
+There is also migration file to migrate all tables
+- **Redis**: Redis used to manage token expiry and blacklisting  for logout
+- **Winston and Grafana**: Monitoring, loging and analytics.
-There is also migration file to migrate all tables These services communicate asynchronously, ensuring a decoupled and resilient system.
+These services communicate asynchronously, ensuring a decoupled and resilient system.

 ---